tiralinea/tl-gridfs/README.md

 ## Writing a file
 You can write from a path `String` pointing to a file, a `Stream.Readable` object created from the `fs` module or a `Buffer`.

-So, you can define your source as a `String`:
+You can define your source as a `String`:
 ```js
 var source = '/path/to/the/file.ext';
 ```